How long does it take to implement a projective measurement?: Review of pertinent concepts

 For our purposes it suffices to consider the mathematical formalism of quantum theory as it applies to closed systems.
 The state of such a system is described by a vector $\ket{\psi}\in\cH$ in a Hilbert space $\cH$ or, more generally, by a positive-definite operator of unit trace, $\rho$, the {\it density matrix}.
 The closed-system evolution of such a system is described by a unitary operator, $U_t: \cH\to\cH$, with $U_tU^\dagger_t = U^\dagger_t U_t =\one$, the identity matrix, and $t$ the time.
-Measurements are described by sets of projection operators $\{\Pi(r)\}$, where $r$ labels the possible measurement outcomes (assumed to be discrete for simplicity), satisfying the conditions $\Pi(r)\Pi(s)= \delta_{r,s} \Pi(r)$ (with $\delta_{r,s}$ the Kronecker delta) and $\sum_r \Pi(r)=\one$.
-The probability of obtaining a given outcome $r$ is given by Born's rule, $p(r) = \mbox{tr}\{\Pi(r)\rho\}$.
-Upon obtaining an outcome $r$, the {\it post-measurement} state of the system ``collapses'' to
+Measurements of an observable $R = \sum^{n-1}_{r=0} \lambda_r \Pi(r)$ are described by sets of projection operators $\{\Pi(r)\}$, with $r$ labeling the possible measurement outcomes (assumed to be discrete for simplicity), satisfying the conditions $\Pi(r)\Pi(s)= \delta_{r,s} \Pi(r)$ ($\delta_{r,s}$ the usual Kronecker delta) and $\sum_r \Pi(r)=\one$.
+The probability of obtaining a given outcome, $r$, is given by Born's rule, $p(r) = \mbox{tr}\{\Pi(r)\rho\}$.
+Upon obtaining the outcome $r$, the {\it post-measurement} state of the system changes to